avamsykiran/Angular_18Mar24_10Apr24_9to10/README.md

         routerLinkActive        directive       used to apply a given 'css-class' only on active link.

+        ActivatedRoute          service         used to extract pathVariables or queryParams or any other data of the url.

     Services

         is a class that holds bussiness logic and is injected